Zirias/xmoji/README.md

 ### Example

-The following X resources configure a different emoji font, a slightly larger scroll bar, a dark color scheme and a shorter delay before displaying emoji names (by scoping the value only to EmojiButton):
+The following X resources configure a slightly smaller default font (for normal text and tooltips by specifying the class name), a different emoji font, a slightly larger scroll bar, a dark color scheme and a shorter delay before displaying emoji names (by scoping the value only to EmojiButton):

+    Xmoji*Font: sans-10
     Xmoji*emojiFont: Twitter Color Emoji
     Xmoji*Foreground: #c8c6c5
     Xmoji*Background: #211f1d